Grateful for the Compliment – Pass it On

 One way: “Earned compliments for exceptional customer service from happy customers”

-Many people are so happy to do so, they just don’t think to do this, as their focus is just on thanking you.
+Many people are so happy to do so, to share the compliment, they just don’t think to do this, as their focus is just on thanking you.
 Done graciously, think of the ripple effect you may have on others, too, who will think in the future to approach other people’s bosses when they receive great service and products, too!

 Win-win outcome all over the place, my favorite kind!